syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.hide(); // It will hide all the nodes in TreeView.
+treeObj.hide(); // It hides all the nodes in TreeView.
 </script>{% endhighlight %}